 - Operating Unmanned Aerial Vehicles (drones) on Foundation property is strictly prohibited.

-- Eating, drinking and flash photography are prohibited in the main House and in the Robert H. and Clarice Smith Gallery exhibitions.
+- Eating, drinking, and photography with flash (or other lighting) are prohibited in the main House and in the Robert H. and Clarice Smith Gallery exhibitions.

 - All weapons, including firearms, knives, or sharp objects are strictly prohibited.
 A security officer will assist you in securing these items if you are observed with them anywhere on the property.